After unexpectedly losing a loved one, there is so much to address it can

 to deal with the courts when they are grieving the loss of a loved one.

-team who will handle this challenging time for you and your family, such
+wrongful death legal team who will handle this challenging time for you and your family, such as

 Typically, after someone dies of natural causes, an autopsy is not ordered